XeroXP/Jupiter/README.md

 ## Useage

-You can also overload any method with a process id  or a `SafeHandle` to the process instead of a process name.
+You can also overload any method with a process id instead of a process name.

 ```csharp
 using Jupiter;